Compile

 The compile

-command is useful if you'd like to check that your code compiles,
+command is useful if you want to check that your code compiles

-or know of compilation warnings, without running it or packaging it.
+(or to see the compilation warnings, if any occur) without running it or packaging it.

 The most common compile